📈 Our Integration Cost Calculator is live! Check it out!

 SCHEDULE D

-This UK SCCs shall stand included as an addendum to the EU SCCs set implemented under Clause12.1 (a) of this DPA.
+These UK SCCs shall stand included as an addendum to the EU SCCs set implemented under Clause 12.1 (a) of this DPA.

 Part 1: Tables